rasyidrafi/zen-tidy-popup/README.md

 - **Button color when hovered (Light mode)**: Set custom hover color for light theme (default: `rgba(243,202,176,255)`)
 - **Button color when hovered (Dark mode)**: Set custom hover color for dark theme (default: `rgba(87,65,50,255)`)

+### Divider Lines

+- **Keep divider lines**: Toggle to keep or remove divider lines in popup panels (default: enabled)

 ### How to Configure

 1. Open Sine menu in your browser
 2. Navigate to the theme settings for "Zen Tidy Popup"
+3. Adjust the following options as desired:
-3. Check the "Use custom hover color" box to enable custom colors
+   - Check or uncheck "Use custom hover color" to enable/disable custom colors
-4. Enter your preferred colors in rgba, hsla, or hex format
+   - Enter your preferred hover colors in rgba, hsla, or hex format for light and dark modes
-5. Colors will automatically apply to light and dark themes respectively
+   - Check or uncheck "Keep divider lines" to show or hide popup dividers
+4. Changes will apply automatically

 ## What This Theme Does

 This theme enhances the visual appearance of popup panels by:

-- **Removing harsh dividers**: Replaces visible separator lines with subtle spacing
+- **Removing or keeping dividers**: Optionally replaces visible separator lines with subtle spacing, or keeps them based on your preference
 - **Compact button styling**: Makes buttons smaller and more refined with rounded corners
 - **Enhanced hover effects**: Adds customizable hover colors that work with both light and dark themes
 - **Modern panel design**: Applies rounded corners and improved shadows to popup panels